April The Giraffe Baby Name: What Will Officials Name The New Baby Giraffe? Announcement Could Be Major Event

 April the Giraffe is finally having her baby after weeks of waiting and watching, and now there’s another big question — what will the baby’s name be?

-The Animal Adventure Park giraffe has been in the spotlight since late February, when a live video feed started to keep track of when she would give birth.
-It ended up taking more than a month and a half, but on Saturday morning April the Giraffe finally went into active labor to have her baby.
+The Animal Adventure Park giraffe has been in the spotlight since late February when a live video feed started to keep track of when she would give birth.
+It ended up taking more than a month and a half, but on Saturday morning, April the Giraffe finally went into active labor to have her baby.
 The live video attracted close to 800,000 viewers on Saturday morning, as the baby began to peek through.

 April’s baby is expected to be about 6 feet tall and weigh about 150 pounds.
 As USA Today noted, April’s baby makes three giraffes for the park, but only for a limited time.